maalth/Pi-hole-TLS-using-Cloudflare-2024-Update/README.md

 7. Get your API key from Cloudflare if you haven't done it already.

 8. Pick a location to store your ini file.
 I suggest creating a .directory so it's not easily visible.
 The parent directory names doesn't matter.
-I like keep config files in /etc.
+I like keep config files in /etc because I back up that directory, especially when I have to do something exotic.

 ```
    # mkdir -p /etc/custom-config/.secrets